tsouche/learn-docker/tutorial.md

 ID              NAME                 MODE          REPLICAS   IMAGE                          PORTS xoagyod5294j    getstartedlab_web    replicated    5/5        yourlogin/get-started:part2    *:4000->80/tcp
 ```
-We see in the containers list above that the container `3717956b14e9` is running one of the five instance: we will kill it, and observe how the swarm react.
+We see in the containers list above that the container `3717956b14e9` is running one of the five instance: we will kill it, and observe how the swarm reacts.
 ```
 $ docker container stop 3717956b14e9
 ```